znep/query-coordinator/common/visualizations/VIF.md

 * The `columnName` property specifies the column against which the partition should be applied.
 It is of type `<string>` and it must be a column in the dataset specified by the parent `dataSource` object.

 * The `function` property specifies the desired filtering function.
 Its type is `<string>` and it must be `valueRange`.

+The object may have the following properties:

+* The `includeNullValues` property specifies if null values are to be considered within the specified range.
+It defaults to true.

 The following example would result in the where clause...
 ```